g-l-i-t-c-h-o-r-s-e/Datamosh-Den/README.md

 • Option to save the output files to the folder where the video source is [✖]

 • More codecs [✖]

+# If you would like to help the cause; our wallet: `17YcpEtKybVHAoTgirJy94p1Hygtbvh21p`